Our 2025 commencement ceremony was Friday, May 2, 2025.

-An accessible PDF of the commencement program — including a listing of all graduates in the class of 2024 will be made available once available.
+An accessible PDF of the commencement program for the Jacobs School of Medicine & Biomedical Sciences MD Ceremony, including a listing of all graduates in the class of 2026 will be available.

 More information forthcoming.